pombase/website/frontend/src/docs/faq/how-can-i-retrieve-sequence-coordinates-for-all-features-of-a-particular-type.md

 Available options:

-1. Download one of the files available via the [Genome     Datasets](/downloads/genome-datasets)page.
+1. Download one of the files available via the [Genome     Datasets](/downloads/genome-datasets) page.
 The GFF3 files contain coordinates, whereas the EMBL- and GenBank-format files contain both coordinates and sequence data.
 You can then parse the files for the feature type you need.
 For example, to find all non-coding RNAs,